HPCarey/pt-booking/README.md

 #### **Login Page**
 * The login page was built using Django AllAuth.
 * I imported the template and gave it some basic styling using bootstrap.
 I also extended my base template so the user stays on the page when logging in and changed the text.
+* The login page contains a link to the sign-up page so new users can register their accounts.

 ![Login](static/images/readme_images/login.jpg)

 [Back to top](#contents)
 #### **Sign Up Page**
 * The sign up page is also from the authentication module allauth.
 * I imported the template and gave it some basic styling using bootstrap.
-I also extended my base template so the user stays on the page when logging in.
+* Once signed up the user is redirected to the home page.

 ![Sign up](static/images/readme_images/sign_up.jpg)